ManoelBsjr/api_extraction/README.md

 ### Api

-Initially, just made a request to a simple return from the api (the first 20 registers)
+Initially, just made a request to a simple return from the api (the first 20 registers), then implemented the while loop and later the function 'to_blob_storage' to send the extracted data to azure storage.

 ```python
 # lib imports